plungepool/ag_editprofile/README.md

 *I ultimately decided to remove this work from the main branch so that I could present an application that could be more easily run and I could fully vet rather than submit unfinished work.*

 ## Tested platforms:
-- Android, iOS, Windows, MacOS, Web
+- Android, Windows, Web

 ## Steps to run:
 1) Setup and install Flutter along with iOS or Android emulator or physical device to run on.
 2) Clone or download the code to local environment.
-3) Navigate to project root in terminal, run 'flutter clean' and 'flutter run'.
-Ensure that dependencies are properly loaded.
+3) Navigate to project root in terminal, run 'flutter pub get', 'flutter clean', and 'flutter run'.
+Ensure that dependencies are properly loaded without errors.
 4) Choose mobile platform, desktop platform, or web browser.

 ## Demo video: